xoofx/git-rocket-filter/Readme.md

 ## Credits

-This tool couldn't have been developed without using the following components:
+This tool wouldn't have been developed without using the following components:

 - [LibGit2](https://libgit2.github.com/) and [LibGit2Sharp](https://github.com/libgit2/libgit2sharp):  libgit2 is a portable, pure C implementation of the Git core methods provided as a re-entrant linkable library with a solid API, allowing you to write native speed custom Git applications in any language which supports C bindings.
 LigGit2Sharp are the bindings of libgit2 for .NET.